 "Be still, and know that I am God" (Psalm 46:10).

 Eileen Rife, author of Second Chance, speaks to women on a variety of topics.
-When not writing and speaking, she enjoys visiting with her grown daughters, playing with her six grandchildren, and dancing with her husband. www.eileenrife.com, www.eileen-rife.blogspot.com
+When not writing and speaking, she enjoys visiting with her grown daughters and son-in-laws, playing with her seven grandchildren, and dancing with her husband. www.eileenrife.com, www.eileen-rife.blogspot.com